ovidiuf/playground/SWIM/map-lane/README.md

 It consists of:

-* A server process that declares a plane and a service which exposes the map lane (ws://localhost:9000/service-example/<service-id>/map-lane-example)
+* A server process that declares a plane and a service, which in turn exposes the map lane (ws://localhost:9000/service-example/<service-id>/map-lane-example).
+Note that multiple service instances may be created, each of them holding onto its own map lane.

-* An interactive client that allows execution of multiple instances and supports linking to a map lane, asynchronously receiving updates on the lane and sending updates to the lane.
+* An interactive client that allows execution of multiple instances, so we can interact with the map lane concurrently.
+The client supports linking to the map lane, putting key/value pairs on the lane, asynchronously receiving updates when the lane is modified and closing the downlink.

 # Build